quixio/quix-streams/docs/state-management.md

 Due to the code being run in memory, each time a deployment restarts, internal variables will be reset.
 For example, if you were to calculate the count of the elements in the stream, this counter would get reset on each restart.
 The counter would then starts at the default variable not knowing what was the last known value in the state of previous run before program stopped working.

-The Quix SDK has state management built in to allow values to be used and persisted across restarts of a given deployment.
+Quix Streams has state management built in to allow values to be used and persisted across restarts of a given deployment.
 We persist the state to dedicated and private key-value pair storage in your workspace.

 ## Usage